AQIB-NAWAB/Project-Guide/guide.md

 ### 6. The course outline

-The mentee's roadmap and table of contents — the **chapters** in order, each linked to its file.
-For a substantial course (50–60+ chapters, Rule 19), **group the rows by week, then by module** — a "4 weeks at ~60 hrs/week" course reads as four week-blocks, each holding a few modules of a handful of chapters, not one flat list of sixty rows (see §15 on timeboxing).
+The mentee's roadmap and table of contents — the **feature-chapters** in order, grouped by **phase/week** (Rule 19).
+A "4 weeks at ~60 hrs/week" course reads as four week-blocks, each holding a few feature-chapters; you can show each chapter's sub-chapters as a nested list, or just give each chapter a one-line "what you'll build" and let its folder reveal the steps (see §15 on timeboxing).
 Give each chapter a short "Done when…".

 | # | Chapter | Done when… |
 |---|---------|-----------|